Why the Autistic Experience at Work Matters

 Understanding Autism: Beyond the Stereotypes

-First, let's clarify the basics.
-Autism is not an appendage or add-on to a person—it's an intrinsic aspect of how someone's brain is wired and how they experience the world.
-It's also far more common than many realize, with current prevalence estimates suggesting that approximately 1 in 50 people are autistic.
+Autism is not an appendage or add-on to a person—it is an intrinsic aspect of how someone's brain is wired and how they experience the world.
+It is also far more common than many realize, with prevalence estimates suggesting that approximately 1 in 50 people are autistic.

-Historically, autism has simultaneously been associated with brilliance (think of Hans Asperger's "little professors" or the savant character in "Rain Man") while paradoxically being linked with presumed incompetence and dependency.
-This contradiction highlights a fundamental misunderstanding: while some autistic individuals also have intellectual disabilities that may impact independent living, many do not.
-This conflation continues to lead to damaging misconceptions about autistic people's capabilities in professional settings.
+Historically, autism has been linked both to brilliance and to stereotypes of incompetence.
+This contradiction reflects a fundamental misunderstanding: while some autistic individuals have intellectual disabilities that may affect independent living, many do not.
+The ongoing conflation continues to fuel damaging misconceptions about autistic people’s workplace capabilities.

 The Unique Value of Autistic Thinking